MicrosoftDocs/sql-docs/docs/big-data-cluster/deploy-active-directory.md

 > The example above applies to big data cluster as of SQL Server 2019 CU5 release.
 If you have an existing cluster deployed before this release or if you are deploying a new cluster with pre-CU5 Docker image tag, you should not include the `subdomain` portion in the DNS names values provided for each service.
 For example,
 >
 > ```bash
-> # DNS names for BDC services for a cluster deployed before CU5 release can not include the subdomain value
+> # DNS names for BDC services for a cluster deployed before CU5 release cannot include the subdomain value
 > azdata bdc config replace -c custom-prod-kubeadm/control.json -j "$.spec.endpoints[0].dnsName=<controller DNS name>.contoso.local"
 > ```